 Urns come in various shapes and sizes, such as boxes or vases, and come in materials ranging from wood and ceramic to granite, marble, and even can come in glass, crystal, resin, bronze, brass, stainless steel, resin, and other materials.
 The sky's the limit when it comes to your loved one’s final resting place.

-Where to buy urns for ashes?
+Where to buy urns for cremated remains?

 You can purchase urns from crematories, funeral homes, various online retailers, and other providers (and yes, even Costco).
 See more about who sells urns here.

 Purchasing an urn is not mandatory, and you do not have to buy one from your funeral home or crematorium.
 In many cases, crematoriums provide a temporary container or transparent plastic bag to house the ashes in following the cremation.